-Drywall hanging does not require much skill, but it does take some physical strength.
+Hanging drywall does not require much skill, but it does take some measure of physical strength.
 Regardless of whether you are doing all the work yourself or have a helper by your side, you should be familiar with the basic principles of drywall installation.
 Read on for some tips that can be particularly useful to you in this project.

 All you will need to cut drywall is a utility knife and a T-square.
 Mark the place where you will cut, place the T-square and cut along with the utility knife.
 Make sure you cut at the side that will be facing the room to ensure that you have clean lines over the paper that will hold paint or plaster.

 You don’t need to cut through the entire thickness of the drywall.
 Once you have cut halfway through the gypsum, you may bend the drywall sheet cracking it open.
 Finish the procedure by running the knife through the paper backing at the other end of the sheet.

 If you want to cut a hole in the middle of a drywall sheet, e.g. for a water pipe, you will first have to measure the whereabouts of the pipe and transfer these measurements onto the drywall.
 Then take a drill with a wide bit and bore through at each hole corner.
 Finally, cut along the outline with a keyhole saw or saber saw.